project-meucci/thimm.github.io/docs/Agtech - So What?/Episode-37-anthony-rudd-i-ag.md

 ---
-title: Episode 37: Anthony Rudd, I-AG
+title: Episode 37 Anthony Rudd I Ag
 description: Transcripts for podcasts from the regenerative agriculture space.
 Search and find episodes and timestamps.
 ---

 ### Agtech - So What?
 (2019-03-18)